csc-training/summerschool/mpi/docs/Non_blocking_communication.md

     : `-`{.ghost}

 <p>
-Returns when one or more operations is/are complete
+Returns when one or more operations is/are complete.

 # Message Probing {.split-definition}